quishqa/PyChEmiss/README.md

 To run this script you need the `wrfinput_d0x` and your temporal and spatial disaggregated emissions in **mol/km2/hr**.
 You can see the needed format by exploring `emissions.txt` file.

 ## Configuration file: `aas4wrf.yml`
-This file control some parameters to run the script. `""` are required only in `sep`.
+This file controls some parameters to run the script. `""` are required only in `sep`.
 * `wrfinput_file`: the location of wrfinput_d0x.
 * `emission_file`: the location of the local emission file.
 * `nx` and `ny`: the number of longitude and latitude points in which local emission were spatially disaggregated.